 All of the Commission's activities and initiatives fall under one of these objectives.

 In carrying out its main functions (quality assurance, data and information, cooperative action, regional programs, and providing specific services to one or more provinces or institutions as agreed to by the Ministers), the Commission focuses primarily on university education.
-There are currently eighteen post-secondary institutions within the scope of the MPHEC, sixteen of which are publicly-funded universities.
-Of these sixteen, three (Cape Breton University, Nova Scotia Agricultural College and Université Sainte-Anne) also offer college-level or technology-based certificate and diploma programs in addition to degree programs.
+There are currently seventeen post-secondary institutions within the scope of the MPHEC, fifteen of which are publicly-funded universities.
+Of these fifteen, three (Cape Breton University, Dalhousie and Université Sainte-Anne) also offer college-level or technology-based certificate and diploma programs in addition to degree programs.
 The remaining two institutions (Holland College in Prince Edward Island and the Maritime College of Forest Technology in New Brunswick) offer primarily college-level programs.